Keeping a Lid on Oracle Licensing Costs while Ensuring Compliance

 What prompted me to write this note today is that I asked Scott for permission to post his recent Oracle licensing circular to our blog, since it has direct relevance to our open letter to Larry Ellison on AWR licensing, from this summer.
 Now that I’ve introduced Miro, I’ll write another blog post with their circular so you can have a glance at it.
 Stay tuned.

-5 comments on “Keeping a Lid on Oracle Licensing Costs while Ensuring Compliance”
+5 Responses to “Keeping a Lid on Oracle Licensing Costs while Ensuring Compliance”